 Sun, M., Wilhelm, A. G., A., Larson, C. & Frank, K. (2014).
 Exploring colleagues’ professional influence on mathematics teachers’ learning.
 Teachers College Record, 116(4), 1-30.

-Munter, C., Garrison, A., Cobb, P., & Cordray, D. S. (2014).
+Munter, C., Wilhelm, A. G., Cobb, P., & Cordray, D. S. (2014).
 Assessing fidelity of implementation of an unprescribed, diagnostic mathematics intervention.
 Journal for Research on Educational Effectiveness, 7(1), 83-113.